 “Hands down, best talk of the day.
 You don’t expect an electrician to be such a good speaker”.Leigh Sales and Annabel Crabb on Shannon Youd, who I coached for the 2018 1000-person WIMWA Summit.

-Shannon speaks on behalf of many women, and men, whose voices often aren’t heard in the workplace gender diversity debate.
-Watch Shannon’s moving talk, “Tell it how it is”.
+In her moving talk, “Tell it how it is” electrician Shannon Youd speaks on behalf of many women, and men, whose voices often aren’t heard in the workplace gender diversity debate.

 Technology Development Manager Max van Someren brings engineering storytelling to Interferry 2019, an international shipping conference.
 After his presentation, Max had three times as many inquiries about Austal’s new digital technology as he had hoped.